syncfusion-content/winui-docs/winui/Circular-Charts/Appearance.md

 ## Segment color binding

-The color of the each segment can be set by binding their corresponding model property from the `ItemsSource` collection to its [SegmentColorPath]() property of Circular series as follows.
+The color of the each segment can be set by binding their corresponding model property from the `ItemsSource` collection to its [SegmentColorPath]() property of series as follows.

 {% tabs %}